 From the “Printers” list, select your Printer you own and click (-) minus button to delete it.

 This way now, you have deleted every traces of HP Printers from your computer.
 Now do a fresh install of HP Printer Drivers by downloading those from this link of Apple.
-I am sure, your scanner should work now.
+I am sure your scanner should work now.

 Also on Trouble Fixers:

-Please, note, to resolve “Credentials not correct” issue, you need to turn-off 2-step verification of your email in security settings.
+Please, note, to resolve the “Credentials not correct” issue, you need to turn off 2-step verification of your email in security settings.
 Then you should be able to create the profile with correct credentials.
 After you’re done creating the profile and test once if it’s working, you can turn ON 2-step verification back.
-If you’re not interested in turning off 2-step verification, then you can do following steps to get it working.
+If you’re not interested in turning off 2-step verification, then you can do the following steps to get it working.
 Below steps are for Gmail, for other email service providers like Yahoo or Hotmail, you have the only option to turn off 2-Step verification temporary.

 - Log into your Gmail Email account.